captaineywick/Data-Analysis-Portfolio/Python/Real Estate/README.md

-# Social Buzz Data Analysis
+# Real Estate Data Analysis

 Within this folder lies a project centered around data analysis and machine learning, with a specific focus on the condominium real estate sector in the Philippines.
 ## Files